 The name Jefcyke is tied to the ancient Anglo-Saxon culture of England.
 It comes from the baptismal name for the son of Geoffrey.

 The surname Jefcyke was first found in Worcestershire where Geoffrey Geffcoke was registered in the Subsidy Rolls of 1327.
 A few years later, William Gefcok was found in the Subsidy Rolls for Staffordshire in 1332 and again, in Staffordshire, Emota Jeffecockes was registered there in the Subsidy Rolls for 1380.

 Early History of the Jefcyke family

-Another 167 words (12 lines of text) are included under the topic Early Jefcyke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jefcyke research.
+Another 114 words (8 lines of text) covering the years 1616 and 1713 are included under the topic Early Jefcyke History in all our PDF Extended History products and printed products wherever possible.

 Jefcyke Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Jefcyke has undergone many spelling variations, including Jefcott, Jeffcott, Jefcote, Jeffcoat, Jefcock and many more.